NIKE Sneakerhead Inspired By The Girl Effect

 Why Girls?“There are over 250 million adolescent girls living in poverty today, and we believe they are the most powerful source for change on the planet.”
 (NIKE | The Girl Effect) Take a look at these stats in a report released by the World Bank in 2012:

 - India loses $383 billion in potential lifetime income due to 4 million adolescent girls who become mothers each year.

 - If girls in Kenya completed high school, the economy would gain $27 billion over their lifetime.

 From Controversy To ContributionNIKE has once again proved why it is one of the best sporting goods company out there.
 In the past, NIKE had a bad reputation for questionable habits in overseas factories.
 However, NIKE has made a major effort to reshape its image through the Girl Effect.
 As a result, it is starting to gain recognition for being a highly philanthropic company.

+Who Would You Want To Work For?As a passive job seeker, these types of values are what makes me want to work for a company like NIKE.
+This adds character and personality to a business, and would make me proud to say that I work for that specific company.
 Are these the kind of values you'd want your company to showcase?
 How much happier would you be working at a company knowing that you’re a part of making lives of those less fortunate that much better?
 I would love to hear your comments below!

 Interested in working with NIKE?
 Check out their Careers Page on LinkedIn!NIKE Careers Page >> Please visit The Girl Effect to learn more about the impact empowering young girls has on the world.